dice-group/rdf-parser/README.md

 It has buffered streaming support so that you can load files that are too big to fit in main memory.

-Currently it is not fully supporting comments.it fails to parse comments in some scenarios .
+Currently it is not fully supporting comments.
+It fails to parse comments in some scenarios.

 ## how to build
 ### prerequisites